Ear Decomposition and Balanced Neighborly Simplicial Manifolds

-This more or less explains why so far there is even no plausible sharp upper bound conjectures for balanced spheres or manifolds.
+This more or less explains why so far there is even no plausible sharp upper bound conjecture for balanced spheres or manifolds.
 The goal of this paper is to partially remedy this situation by searching for balanced neighborly spheres and manifolds of lower dimensions.
-It turns out that even the lower dimensional cases are rather involved: we show that the octahedral spheres are the only balanced $k$-neighborly $(2k-1)$-spheres with less or equal to $6k$ vertices for $k=2, 3$.
-However, we find two constructions of balanced 2-neighborly 3-manifolds with 16 vertices; one triangulates the sphere, and the other triangulates the lens space $L(3,1)$.
+It turns out that even in the lower dimensional cases balanced neighborly spheres or manifolds with a given number of vertices do not always exist. \begin{itemize} \item The octahedral 3-sphere is the only balanced $2$-neighborly $3$-sphere with less than $16$ vertices. \item There is a unique balanced 2-neighborly 4-sphere with 15 vertices, known as $^4 15^5_2$ in \cite{KL}. \item There exists a balanced 3-neighborly non-spherical 5-manifold with 18 vertices. \item There are two constructions of balanced 2-neighborly 3-manifolds with 16 vertices; one triangulates the sphere, and the other triangulates the lens space $L(3,1)$. \end{itemize}

 In a different direction, it is also interesting to ask whether every rank-selected subcomplex of a balanced simplicial polytope or sphere has a convex ear decomposition.
 This statement, if true, would imply that rank-selected subcomplexes of balanced simplicial polytopes possess certain weak Lefschetz properties, see Theorem 3.9 in \cite{Sw}.
 As a consequence, it would also provide an alternative proof of the balanced Generalized Lower Bound Theorem, see Theorem 3.3 and Remark 3.4 in \cite{MS}.
 We present an example giving a negative answer to this question for 3-dimensional spheres.